anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 It can be used to specify VM Instance or Container Instance.

 **Kibana:** An open-source data visualisation system.

+**Kubernetes:** An open-source system for automating deployment, scaling, and management of containerised applications.

 **Monitoring (Capability):** Monitoring capabilities are used for the passive observation of workload-specific traffic traversing the Cloud